-Judge O. W. Powers was in his happiest vein and from the time he rose to his feet until Senator Clark led the singing of the Star Spangled Banner some four hours later, whenever the toastmaster essayed to introduce a new speaker he was the recipient of much applause.
-After Mr. Powers had in-dulged in some preliminary remarks upon the occasion of the organized expression of the people of Utah toward Senator Clark as presented by the gath-ering in the banyaring hall be launch. ering in the banqueting hall he launched into a dissertation upon the true not to treat humanity as though it were dependent upon its bounty, but rather to greet men as equals and with engage in co-operative effort to make the barren places more habitable and build up communities where none before existed.
+Judge O. W. Powers was in his happlest vein and from the time he rose to his feet until Senator Clark led the singing of the Star Spangled Banner some four hours later, whenever the toastmaster essayed to introduce a new speaker he was the recipient of much applause.
+After Mr. Powers had indulged in some preliminary remarks upon the occasion of the organized expression of the people of Utah toward Senator Clark as presented by the gathering in the banqueting hall he launch-ed into a dissertation upon the true mission of wealth which he argued was not to treat humanity as though were dependent upon its bounty, but rather to greet men as equals and with them engage in co-operative effort to make the barren places more habitable and build up communities where none before existed.
 Both the miner and the farmer were world benefactors he maintained and wealth thus gained was untainted by usury, and as it was thus gained there spring into existence towns and marts of trade.
 Incidentally he paid a glowing tribute to the self-made man and the force of sheer pluck.
-He concluded his eulogy of the honored guest of the evening by saying: "I feel that I may say that although man may drape your shoulders with the toga of a senator, and while you may become the official head of a great become the official head of a great transcontinental and oceanic transpor-tation system, that neither public place nor corporate power will add greater inster than your life-work has given to the name which you have stamped upon the mountains of the west, and which will endure through time-the name of a great American, William A. Clark."
+He concluded his eulogy of the honored guest of the evening by saying: "I feel that I may say that although man may drape your shoulders with the toga of a senator, and while you may become the official head of a grea transcontinental and oceanic transpor tation system, that neither public place nor corporate power will add greater luster than your life-work has given to the name which you have stamped upon the mountains of the west, and which will endure through time-the name of a great American William A name of a great American, William A. Clark."